22 June 2022

 Which actions do you think we should prioritize to reduce existing barriers to nature-based methods?

 Yes, definitely.
-It is evident that due to climatic variability there have been changes in the annual patterns of the two main seasons in Guatemala.
+It is evident that due to climatic variability that there have been changes in the annual patterns of the two main seasons in Guatemala.
 We have experienced multiple rain events that are highly concentrated in a short period of time, and that have an extremely high level of impact in the lower watershed.
 It is clear that the weather pattern has been altered.

 Regarding uncertainty, we address it through monitoring stations and historical records to be able to predict and establish trends.
 We have a network of stations (37 strategically located meteorological stations), from the highlands to the coastal zone.
 We also have hydrometric stations to measure river flows and generate projections and modeling to be able to predict certain patterns.
 However, certain processes have been altered so much that two rainy season patterns may be completely different, which has made this process much more difficult.